plone/mockup-training/about.rst

 Contributing
 ------------

 Everyone is **very welcome** to contribute.
-Minor bugfixes can be pushed direcly in the `repository <https://github.com/plone/training>`_, bigger changes should made as `pull-requests <https://github.com/plone/training/pull/>`_ and discussed previously in tickets.
+Minor bugfixes can be pushed directly in the `repository <https://github.com/plone/training>`_, bigger changes should made as `pull-requests <https://github.com/plone/training/pull/>`_ and discussed previously in tickets.

 License